 “When people see the Sagrada Familia for the first time, it’s more than they expect, people sometimes cry,” Amada tells us.
 “It’s like nature in architecture, a forest made of rock.
 It is really impressive and beautiful.”

-Located 20 km outside the city, the village of Colonial Guell plays an important part in the Gaudi Barcelona story.
+Located 20 km outside the city, the village of Colonia Guell plays an important part in the Gaudi Barcelona story.
 “The industrial tycoon Eusebi Guell was the first client and subsequent patron of Gaudi,” Amada tells us.
 “In fact, he was a bit of father figure.
 Gaudi was a gifted person, but he also had this man behind him, supporting him when he doubted himself.

 “Mr Guell wanted to take his textile factory out of the city to escape the unions.
 He bought the land, constructed the factory and housing for the workers and Gaudi was commissioned to build the church.